Privacy Beyond Pixels: Latent Anonymization for Privacy-Preserving Video Understanding: Method

 \subsection{Anonymization Framework}

 This section describes the full anonymization framework and training.
 The framework consists of 3 major components: (1) a frozen video encoder backbone $f_E$, (2) an anonymization function adapter $f_A$, which modifies the latent features while retaining the original shape, and (3) a set of utility classifier heads $\{f_{T_{AR}};f_{T_{TAD}};f_{T_{AD}}\} \in f_{T^*}$ for a predefined set of tasks.
+Note that $f_A$ acts solely on the global clip embedding $\mathbf{h}_t$ used as input to each utility task head.

 \textbf{Network Initialization} To start, we initialize $f_A$ to act as an identity function.
 The video encoder model $f_E$ is initialized with off-the-shelf weights of Kinetics400 \cite{carreira2017quo} pretraining.
 Each $f_T$ classifier head matches a standard architecture for the provided task.
 For stability, these are initialized through non-anonymized training on their respective utility tasks.
 For action recognition, $f_{T_{AR}}$ is a simple linear layer.
 For action detection $f_{T_{TAD}}$ and anomaly detection $f_{T_{AD}}$ architectures, TriDet~\cite{shi2023tridet} and MGFN~\cite{chen2023mgfn} respectively are utilized.